naksyn/Pyramid/README.md

  5. **base-DonPAPI.py** script will in-memory import and execute [DonPAPI](https://github.com/login-securite/DonPAPI).
 Results and credentials extracted are saved on disk in the Python Embeddable Package Directory.
  6. **base-LaZagne.py** script will in-memory import and execute [LaZagne](https://github.com/AlessandroZ/LaZagne)
  7. **base-tunnel-socks5** script import and executes paramiko on a new Thread to create an SSH remote port forward to an SSH server, then a socks5 proxy server is executed locally on target and made accessible remotely through the SSH tunnel.
  8. **base-clr** script imports Pythonnet to load and execute a .NET assembly in-memory.
+ 9. **base-pythonmemorymodule** script import [PythonMemoryModule](https://github.com/rkbennett/PythonMemoryModule) to load a dll from memory.

 ### Usage